Amsterdam’s 10 Best Pizza Spots

 Hungry travelers who dare to cross the river Ij are rewarded at Il Pecorino.
-A five minute ferry crossing from central station, Il Pecorino offers pizzas, calzones and pasta with a beautiful river view.
+A five-minute ferry crossing from central station, Il Pecorino offers pizzas, calzones and pasta with a beautiful river view.

 The Pizza Tonno is not to be missed, and you’d be hard-pressed to find a better pie in Amsterdam Noord.

-Da Portare Via
+Da Portare Via (Various Locations)

-Another deservedly popular franchise, Da Portare Via serves up a selection of pizzas and deserts at five locations in Amsterdam.
+Another deservedly popular franchise, Da Portare Via serves up a selection of pizzas and desserts at five locations in Amsterdam.
 The Tartufo with black truffle and mascarpone is a winner, but everything on the menu here is top quality.

 Serving a whole array of antipasti, pasta dishes, meat and fish, De Italiaan is much more than a simple pizza joint.
 Rather, it’s a charming two-floor restaurant that happens to also serve great pizza – including gluten-free options.